 Citrix ADC MPX 14xxx

-For information on the software releases supported on the Citrix ADC hardware platforms, see Citrix ADC hardware software support matrix.
+For information about the software releases supported on the Citrix ADC hardware platforms, see Citrix ADC hardware software support matrix.

 The following figure shows the front panel of the MPX 14020/14030/14040/14060/14080 (16x10G SFP+) appliance.